storybookjs/react-native/addons/a11y/README.md

 # storybook-addon-a11y

-This storybook addon can be helpfull to make you're UI components more accessibile.
+This storybook addon can be helpfull to make your UI components more accessibile.

 ![](docs/screenshot.png)